ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 relay for managing denial of service; see {{dos}}.

-Nonsecure requests - such as those with the "http" scheme as opposed to the "https" scheme - SHOULD NOT be used if the Oblivious Gateway and target resources are operated by different entities as that would expose both requests and response to modification or inspection by a network attacker.
+Nonsecure requests - such as those with the "http" scheme as opposed to the "https" scheme - SHOULD NOT be used if the oblivious gateway and target resources are operated by different entities as that would expose both requests and response to modification or inspection by a network attacker.